po1sigala/live/01-Class-Content/17-CS/01-Activities/27-Evr_Shell/README.md

 alias hello="~/<path>/<to>/hello.sh"
 ```

 Using the `alias` command, we instruct our shell to define the command `hello` and give it a value of the path to our `hello.sh` file.
 Think of it as creating a shortcut or bookmark so we can save time by not typing out its path every time.

-It's very important that there is no space between the command definition and value assignment, so make sure there is no space around the equal sign `=`.
+>**Note**: It's very important that there is no space between the command definition and value assignment, so make sure there is no space around the equal sign `=`.

 Once that's done, save your file.
-This `hello` command won't be available just yet; we need to restart our command-line applications so our updated run command's file will be read and the `hello` command will become defined.
+This `hello` command won't be available just yet; we need to restart the command-line application so our updated run command's file will be read and the `hello` command will become defined.

 After restarting your command-line application, simply type the following command from anywhere on your command line: